phbuech/ema2wav/README.md

 * wav file containing the EMA data only (samplerate of the EMA data)
 * CSV file containing the EMA data (samplerate of the EMA daata)

+The converter works with data from the AG500/501 models of [Carstens Medizinelektronik GmbH](https://www.articulograph.de/) at the moment.

 This code has been developed and tested using Python 3.9, we recommend using this version of Python.

 ## 1. Installation instructions